DesiQuintans/Pebble-safe/README.md

     reader, and it’s hard to convey lots of information with a smaller palette of styles and still have each type of information clearly distinct from the others.
 3. The background of the text can affect the clarity of the colours.
-I personally find colours on a light background to be more bleached than colours on a dark background.
+    Yellow is one of the few safe colours out there, and yellow text on a white background is basically unreadable.

 I found a few reliable sources for colourblind-friendly colour palettes.

-The table of 8 colours below is from Wong (2011).
+This table of 8 colours is from Wong (2011).

 > Wong, Bang.
 “Points of View: Color Blindness.”
 Nature Methods 8 (May
 > 27, 2011): 441.